 Three Nights: Wanaka and/or Queenstown

-Day 10-12: Kayaking and more in Fiordland National Park
+Day 11-13: Kayaking and hiking in Fiordland National Park

 Fiordland (home to Milford Sound) is probably the most popular destination in the South Island.
 From Queenstown, it’s a two hour drive to Te Anau.
 Once you reach Te Anau, it’s another two hour drive to Milford Sound, however there are plenty of places to stop along the way (for views, not for services – fill up on gas ahead of time!).
 You also have the option to take a shuttle bus from Te Anau to Milford Sound because in the summer the drive can get quite congested.